cmadsen/gemini.eclipse.companion/README.md

-# Gemini Eclipse Companion Plugin
+# Gemini CLI Eclipse Companion Plugin

 This Eclipse plugin acts as a companion server for the [Gemini CLI](https://geminicli.com/), enabling IDE-specific features like native diffing and context awareness directly within Eclipse and compatible IDEs (like Spring Tool Suite).